hiroyuki-kasai/ClassifierToolbox/README.md

 ```

 - If your computer is behind a proxiy server, please configure your Matlab setting.
 See [this](http://jp.mathworks.com/help/matlab/import_export/proxy.html?lang=en).
-- If you still fail, please acccess [this](http://www.kasailab.com/public/github/FaceRecognitionToolbox/), and download directly datasets to your computer.

 Usage example: ORL face dateset demo: 3 steps!